Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

 Before you begin, you must add a Kubernetes cluster as a managed system.
 You can do this in one of two ways:

 - Add an existing Kubernetes cluster as a vCommander managed system.
-See [Adding a Kubernetes managed system](http://docs.embotics.com/vCommander/adding_a_managed_system.htm#add_k8s) a Kubernetes Managed System in the vCommander User Guide.
+See [Adding a Kubernetes managed system](http://docs.embotics.com/vCommander/adding_a_managed_system.htm#add_k8s) a Kubernetes Managed System.
 - Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander managed system.
 To learn how, see [Workflow Extension Scenarios](https://support.embotics.com/support/solutions/folders/8000085541).

 ## Install the plug-in step package